jborggaard/NLbalancing/README.md

 # NLbalancing
 Software that uses polynomials to approximately solve the nonlinear (NL) balancing problem for systems with quadratic nonlinearities.
 The description of the NL balancing algorithms are provided in the papers

-- *Balanced Truncation Model Reduction for Large-Scale Polynomial Systems*
+- *Nonlinear Balanced Truncation: Part 1-computing energy functions*

+- *Nonlinear Balanced Truncation: Part 2-nonlinear manifold model reduction*

-by Boris Kramer, Jeff Borggaard, and Serkan Gugercin.
+by Boris Kramer, Serkan Gugercin, and Jeff Borggaard.
 The Kronecker product solvers are based on those in the KroneckerTools repository and also used for the QQR software described in